GavinHarbus/nyxastra-app/README.md

 ## More

-- [Template Gallery](templates/) — download community prompt templates
+- [Template Gallery](templates/) — browse and download prompt templates
 - [Changelog](CHANGELOG.md) — what's new in each version
 - [FAQ](FAQ.md) — common questions answered
 - [Privacy Policy](PRIVACY.md) — the full details